p4rkerw/SALSA/Tutorial/Tutorial.md

 --modality rna \
 --threads 4
 ```

-**(Optional) STEP 2: Merge genotypes from the same patient** If you genotyped a paired single cell gene expression and ATAC dataset from a split sample (or a single cell Multiome) you can merge these genotypes into a single vcf.
+**(Not required for tutorial) STEP 2: Merge genotypes from the same patient** If you genotyped a paired single cell gene expression and ATAC dataset from a split sample (or a single cell Multiome) you can merge these genotypes into a single vcf.
 If you're following the tutorial, you can skip this step.
 **Usage**
 ```
 Usage: step2_merge_geno.sh [-nabdit]